-The Group's sales market is Russia, where Ekotechnika meanwhile employs 844 people at 29 locations in the five regions of Central Russia, Central black earth region, Siberia, Northwest and Altai.
+The Group's sales market is Russia, where Ekotechnika meanwhile employs 949 people at 34 locations in the five regions of Central Russia, Blacksoil region, Siberia, Northwest and Altai.
 In the Russian market, the Group's companies operate under the EkoNiva-Technika brand.